-There are many fumes that could be within your West Palm Beach house.
-Natural gas and fumes that originate from residential furniture, flooring and paints.
-Not a one of these fumes are as threatening as carbon monoxide.
+There are many vapors that could be within your West Palm Beach residence.
+Natural gas and gases that come from residential furnishings, flooring and paints.
+Not a one of them are as hazardous as carbon monoxide.

-Get in touch with Service Experts Heating & Air Conditioning at 561-629-1826 today to get started protecting your family against this dangerous gas.
+Get in touch with Service Experts Heating & Air Conditioning at 561-629-1826 today to get started protecting your home against this harmful gas.

-Carbon monoxide might be a big deal, so it’s not a situation to take lightly.
+Carbon monoxide may be a life and death situation, so it’s not a situation to take lightly.

-Carbon monoxide is life-threatening because you aren’t able to see it, sense it with your nose or recognize it with your taste buds.
+Carbon monoxide is life-threatening because you aren’t able to see it, sense it with your nose or detect it with your taste buds.
 It’s nonirritating in little concentrations and can’t be filtered.

-Carbon monoxide is a side effect of burnt fuel.
+Carbon monoxide is a result of spent fuel.
 It can filter into your house during the heating season if the heat exchanger on your gas furnace fails.
-Based on how considerable the leak is and the circulation in a residence, carbon monoxide can become fatal in only a few minutes.
+Depending on how considerable the leak is and the airflow in a house, carbon monoxide can become fatal in only a few minutes.

 Once taken in, the gas has a half-life of around five hours.
-If you are taking in clean air, you will need five hours to get it out of your system.
-It will take an extra five hours to decrease that amount by half.
+If you are inhaling clean air, you will need five hours to get it out of your system.
+It will take an extra five hours to decrease that concentration by half.

-It may also mirror symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other illnesses.
+It may also cause symptoms that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other illnesses.